Can the mind commit suicide?

 That aloneness is what your reality is.
 And in that aloneness nothing is excluded, remember it.
 In that aloneness everything is included — that aloneness is God.
 That purity, that innocence, uncorrupted by any thought, is what God is.

-From The Discipline of Transcendence, Volume 3, Chapter 2
+From The Discipline of Transcendence, V. 3, Discourse #2

 Copyright© OSHO International Foundation